ACGME Fellowship Program - Clinical Training

 Pulmonary Rehabilitation Rotation

-Fellows spend one month at the Schwab Rehabilitation Hospital.
+Fellows spend one month between the Schwab Rehabilitation Hospital and the University of Chicago outpatient cardiopulmonary rehabilitation program.
 This rotation exposes fellows to issues in rehabilitation of patients with chronic pulmonary diseases as well as the use of non-invasive ventilation in patients with neuromuscular disease and respiratory muscle weakness.